outmoded/hapijs.com/README.md

 1. Fork the [hapijs.com repository](https://github.com/hapijs/hapijs.com)
 1. Add your logo to the [public/img](https://github.com/hapijs/hapijs.com/tree/master/public/img) folder.
 It should be in png format, at least 300 pixels wide.
 The name should follow the format `logo-<yourcompanyname>.png`.
+1. Add an entry to the bottom of the hash in [lib/community.js](https://github.com/hapijs/hapijs.com/blob/master/lib/community.js) including:
+  * url: Your company or project's url.
+  * logo: The unqualified filename of the logo you added above.
-1. Add an entry including a short (~300 characters) user quote, describing your hapi user experience to the [lib/community.js](https://github.com/hapijs/hapijs.com/blob/master/lib/community.js) page.
+  * description: a short (~300 characters) user quote, describing your hapi user experience.
+  * person: used for quote attribution
+  * height / width: Used to control the image rendering size - use one or both of these to make your logo render correctly.
 1. Submit a PR!